Watch Display Case Review

 When I first began collecting watches, I purchased a large, padded leather, Tech Swiss display case for storage.
 I am, however, fanatical when it comes to collecting.
 Every day I scan the internet, searching for deals and spending far more than I can afford.
 Before long, it became obvious that a second box would be required.

 Although internet-based stores provide photographs of the items they sell, it is important to read the accompanying description.
 This should include the type of material used to construct the box and composition of its display window.

 Also of significance is the width of each individual grid.
 If, for example, the grids measure forty-three centimeters across, the box can comfortably hold small and medium-sized timepieces.
 Larger watches can be accommodated, but the adjoining grids may not be usable.
 As a general rule, you should not purchase a watch box with grids smaller than this size.

 Of course, rules are made to be broken, and the display case reviewed below successfully breaks this criterion.

 I purchased the Diplomat 31-586 from Amazon.
-It arrived on time and well packed.
-Total cost came to fourteen dollars.
+It arrived on time and was well packed.
+The total cost came to fourteen dollars.

 This display case, measuring 37 cm (14 ½ inches) in length, is longer than most.
 It is 21 cm (8 inches) deep and 7.8 cm (3 inches) in height.
 The total weight is 1.1 kilos (39 ounces)